Jansherameer12/luma-css/README.md

-# luma-css
+# Luma CSS

-Luma CSS – A lightweight, modern CSS framework for responsive, elegant UIs.
-Features a flexible grid, utility classes, and customizable components.
-Simple, fast, and easy to use.
-Perfect for SPAs, prototypes, and production.
+Luma CSS is a lightweight utility-first CSS framework.
+It provides simple classes for layout and spacing.

+## Usage

+Include the CSS from npm or CDN (see below), then use classes like `<div class="text-center m-1">Hello</div>`.